Far-Beyond-Pulsar/blog/public/posts/2026-08-03-helio-vr-openxr.md

 };
 ```

 `TextureMemory::External` tells wgpu-hal that the image's backing memory is not owned by wgpu and must never be freed.
 The no-op drop callback means the hal texture wrapper can be dropped without side effects.
-If wgpu ever tries to destroy this texture through its normal lifecycle—graph rebuild, resize, `Renderer` drop—the no-op callback prevents the `VkImage` from being freed.
-OpenXR owns the image and returns it to the runtime's pool on `release_image`.
+If wgpu tries to destroy this texture through its normal lifecycle, a graph rebuild or `Renderer` drop, the no-op callback prevents the `VkImage` from being freed.
+OpenXR owns the image.
+OpenXR returns it to the runtime's pool on `release_image`.

 The wgpu texture is created with `TextureUses::UNINITIALIZED`: